 Old Warren Hill Iron Age hillfort near Nanteos has long surrendered to nature, and its wooded slopes are now the ideal home for all kinds of birds, while badgers live in the ramparts.
 In early summer it’s one of the best places in the area to enjoy bluebells and other ground flora.

 The ‘witch’s pool’ was carved by a waterfall where the River Enig plunges down a wooded gorge near Talgarth.
 It’s especially lovely at Pwll-y-Wrach nature reserve in spring, when wood anemones poke like white stars through a yellow carpet of lesser celandines.
 Later on, bluebells fleck the woodland floor with shimmering blue and the heady scent of wild garlic fills the air.

 Flowering heathland at Abergwesyn

 When we describe this as the back of beyond, we mean it as a compliment.
 When you drive the Abergwesyn Pass, up the winding Devil’s Staircase, there are genuine moments when you wonder if you’ve passed through some time portal.
 Strike up into the hills on foot, head north, and you’ll be in the loneliest part of the Cambrian Mountains, the only human traces being ancient stone circles.
 Abergwesyn Common is splendid isolation, indeed.

 Ospreys at Cors Dyfi

 Ospreys spend their winters in West Africa, but since 2011 several ospreys have come to Cors Dyfi each spring to mate.
 Over the years the osprey partners have raised one to three chicks successfully each year.

-Spring and summer are also the best times to see Cors Dyfi’s other plants and animals, which include nightjars, warblers and water buffalo, which graze the marshes and keep the reserve in tip-top shape.
+Spring and summer are also the best times to see Cors Dyfi’s other plants and animals, which include nightjars, warblers, beavers, lizards and water buffalo, which graze the marshes and keep the reserve in tip-top shape.

 Wildflower displays at Arthog Bog